zakjanzi/jobify-app/README.md

 #### Track Your Job Search

 A basic CRUD app created with the MERN stack.
-Also includes some integration tests written in mocha and chai.
+Also includes E2E, integration & unit tests.

 Live on: https://zak-jobify.netlify.app/landing